espnet/espnet_onnx/README.md

 6. If you want to develop optimization, you also need to develop onnxruntime.
 Please clone the onnxruntime repository.

+7. Since espnet==202308(latest on v0.2.0 release) requires `protobuf<=3.20.1` while the latest onnx requires `protobuf>=3.20.2`, you may get error with installation.
+   In this case, first, install the espnet==202308, update protobuf to 3.20.3, and then install other libraries.

 ## Usage